-The above approach may change as information from government is updated on a daily basis and the Register Office please check our webpages on a regular basis.
+The above approach may change as information from the government is updated on a daily basis.
+Please check our webpages on a regular basis.

 There will no additional charges if you wish to rebook your ceremony to a later date, if the statutory ‘Notice of Intention to Marry/Civil Partnership’ has not expired.

 If the statutory ‘Notice of Intention to Marry/Civil Partnership’ is due to expire on or before the date of the rebooked ceremony, then you will need to give fresh 'Notice of Intention to Marry/Civil Partnership' and this will incur the required statutory fee and the waiting period of 28 clear days will apply.

 If you wish to cancel your ceremony the usual cancellation fees will apply.

 You don’t have to give notice if you’re getting married in a Church of England church, unless one or both of you are foreign nationals subject to immigration control.